GMOD/Apollo3/packages/website/docs/getting-started/deployment/02-docker-compose.md

 specify when deploying your app.

 Docker Compose will expect this Dockerfile to be named `Dockerfile` and be located next to the `compose.yml` in the filesystem.
-There is an example Dockerfile [here](Dockerfile) which configures the file server, downloads the specified versions of Apollo and JBrowse, and adds the JBrowse and Apollo configuration.
+The above Dockerfile configures the file server, downloads the specified versions of Apollo and JBrowse, and adds the JBrowse and Apollo configuration.
 The `FORWARD_HOSTNAME` and `FORWARD_PORT` args should match the service name and port of the Apollo Collaboration Server service (described in the next section).

 The configuration added to the `httpd.conf` file in that Dockerfile makes it so that any request that comes to the server that doesn't match a file hosted on